scottx611x/AWS-SNS-Flask/README.md

-# AWS-SNS-Displayer
+# AWS-SNS-Flask
-Handle incoming messages from AWS SNS and display them in a simple webpage
+Basic Flask app to Handle incoming messages from AWS SNS and display them in a  webpage

 ## Installation: